simopt-admin/simopt/simopt/docs/mm1queue.rst

 where :math:`\Gamma` is the convenience matrix for :math:`\bar{f} (x)`.
 It accounts for any correction, such as the use of common random numbers, in the estimation of the average waiting times through simulation.
 If the simulation at each :math:`x_i` is done independently, then :math:`\Gamma` would be a diagonal matrix.

+*Model Factors:*
+    warmup: Represents the number of people as warmup before collecting statistics
+    people: Represents the number of people from which to calculate the average sojourn time.

+*Response:*
+    The average waiting time in this M/M/1 queue determined by equation provided above.

 This example is adapted from Cheng, R and Kleijnen,J.(1999).
 Improved Design of Queueing Simulation Experience with Highly Heteroscedastic Responses.
 Operations Research, v.
 47, n.
 5, pp. 762-777.